amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Graphoplex 640](./figures/SlideRules/Graphoplex640/DSC00167.JPG)

-The Graphoplex 643 and the Graphoplex 640 were marketed as specialty electrical engineering slide rules.
+The Graphoplex 643 and the Graphoplex 640 were marketed as speciality electrical engineering slide rules.
 But I included them in this article, because they are excellent Darmstadt rules, too.
 I like them very much indeed.
 Yet, they are not my absolute favourite Darmstadt rules.
 Read on, to find out which one is my absolute favourite Darmstadt engineering slide rule.

 #### Hemmi (JP)